byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-expert-guide-images/23.webp)

 The "Add If Wrong" option lets you configure a specific action that is automatically triggered after a certain number of incorrect attempts to enter the master PIN code.

+> Delta Mode requires the Trick PIN to share the same prefix as the real PIN to keep anti‑phishing words identical; otherwise it reveals duress mode.
+{: .prompt-warning }

 #### Scramble Keys